-\section{Conclusion}
+\section{CONCLUSION}

-In this work, we introduce \emph{SenseExpo}, a novel framework designed to enhance the efficiency and scalability of autonomous exploration tasks.
-By leveraging the power of lightweight neural networks, we have demonstrated a solution that balances high prediction accuracy with low computational overhead, making it suitable for deployment on resource-constrained robots.
-Our extensive experimental results show that \emph{SenseExpo} achieves SOTA performance across different datasets.
-The framework's flexibility and ease of integration into existing systems via ROS further contribute to its practical applicability in real-world robotic exploration.
-Future work could focus on refining the model for even greater robustness in highly dynamic environments and exploring its potential for broader applications in autonomous robotic systems.
+In this work, we introduce \emph{SenseExpo}, a novel approach to enhance the efficiency and scalability of autonomous exploration.
+By leveraging lightweight neural networks, it balances high prediction accuracy with low computational overhead, making it suitable for resource-constrained robots.
+Our experiments show that \emph{SenseExpo} achieves SOTA performance across different datasets, and its ease of integration via ROS further contributes to practical applicability in real-world robotic exploration.
+Future work includes improving robustness in highly dynamic environments and extending capabilities with RGB inputs and more diverse spatial layouts.